-WHEREAS, the application complies with the Intents and applicable Policies 1, 2, 4, 6, 9, 10, 11, 12, 13, 14, 15, 16 and 18 of Guideline 7; Policies 1, 4, 5, 7, 9, 10 and 11 of Guideline 8; and Policies 1, 2, 3 and 4 of Guideline 9 because, as mentioned above, Greenwood Road is slated for near-term reconstruction and improvement; this will move traffic much more efficiently along this busy arterial roadway; the traffic from this development will have access off of Greenwood Road and off the private access easement serving the Kroger center; also, the intersection of Greenwood Road and Terry Road is already a signalized one, which helps with traffic flows through that intersection and into and out of this site by creating traffic gaps for vehicles to safely enter and exit; furthermore, the design of this small center, together with its points of access, take into account the standards promulgated by KTC and Metro Transportation Planning and Public Works; the latter required a review and preliminary approval of a traffic study with traffic counts and a detailed district development plan (DDDP) submitted with this application prior to time of docketing for LD&T and Planning Commission public reviews; and that review and preliminary stamp of approval assures that Transportation Planning and Public Works standards for corner clearances, access, connectivity, internal circulation and parking minimums are all satisfied; and bike racks and sidewalks will be provided as required; and
+The application complies with the Intents and applicable Policies 1, 2, 4, 6, 9, 10, 11, 12, 13, 14, 15, 16 and 18 of Guideline 7; Policies 1, 4, 5, 7, 9, 10 and 11 of Guideline 8; and Policies 1, 2, 3 and 4 of Guideline 9 as follows.

+As mentioned above, Greenwood Road is slated for near-term reconstruction and improvement.
+This will move traffic much more efficiently along this busy arterial roadway.
+The traffic from this development will have access off of Greenwood Road and off the private access easement serving the Kroger center.
+Also, the intersection of Greenwood Road and Terry Road is already a signalized one, which helps with traffic flows through that intersection and into and out of this site by creating traffic gaps for vehicles to safely enter and exit.
+Furthermore, the design of this small center, together with its points of access, take into account the standards promulgated by KTC and Metro Transportation Planning and Public Works.
+The latter will be required to review the detailed district development plan (DDDP) submitted with this application prior to time of LD&T and Planning Commission public reviews, or this application will not be publicly heard.
+That review and preliminary stamp of approval will assure that Transportation Planning and Public Works standards for corner clearances, access, connectivity, internal circulation and parking minimums are all satisfied.
+Bike racks and sidewalks will be provided as required.